 The Sharpshooters were supported by a regiment of cavalry that trotted around the Confederate left.
 For some reason the Confederate cavalry had moved off over to the other side of the field, giving the federal cavalry the freedom to move around the flank:

-Seeing the Confederate brigade moving around the threaten the Federal left flank Pennsylvania Regiment is deployed up against the rail fence in support of the New York Zouaves, who by now had taken quite a few casualties from rifle and cannon fire.
+Seeing the Confederate brigade moving around to threaten the Federal left flank, the Pennsylvania Regiment is deployed up against the rail fence in support of the New York Zouaves, who by now had taken quite a few casualties from rifle and cannon fire.

 Early on one of the federal batteries is destroyed and the unmanned gun can be seen on the left in the field.